wflore19/pearai-submodule/docs/docs/reference/Model Providers/freetrial.md

 ### ⏩ Other options

-The above were only a few examples, but Continue can be used with any LLM or provider.
+The above were only a few examples, but PearAI can be used with any LLM or provider.
 You can find [a full list of providers here](../../setup/select-provider.md).